Pop Culture Madness!

 Reverend Robert Shields had a diary so long that it filled 94 boxes, and contained 37.5 million words.
 He chronicled every 5 minutes of his life between 1972 and 1997.

-Robert Metcalfe predicted in 1995 that the internet would collapse in 1996, and "eat his words" if it did not.
-In 1997, he blended a printed copy of that speech with liquid and drank the mixture.
+Robert Metcalfe predicted in 1995 that the internet would collapse in 1996, and “eat his words” if it did not.
+1997 he blended a printed copy of that speech with liquid and drank the mixture.

 The Great Comic Strip Switcheroo of '97: several large comic strips switched creators for a day.

-Lottie Williams is the only person to have been hit by re-entering space debris.
-She was walking through a park in Tulsa Oklahoma at 3:30 am and felt a tapping on her shoulder.
+Lottie Williams is the only person hit by re-entering space debris.
+She was walking through a park in Tulsa, Oklahoma at 3:30 am and felt a tapping on her shoulder.
 It was a piece of the fuel tank of a Delta II rocket launched in 1996.
 She was unhurt.

 Alex Trebek and Pat Sajak swapped places on Jeopardy! and Wheel of Fortune as an April Fool's Day joke.